What is a Public Adjuster?

 Preparing the claim

-Negotiate a fair settlement with the insurance company is crucial for you and public adjusters know that.
+Negotiating a fair settlement with the insurance company is crucial for you and public adjusters know that.
 Be confident that your claim is in good hands.

 Licensing as part of screening process

-The actuation as a public adjuster demands a proper licensing.
-American Loss Consultant as a serious firm knows the statutory and/or regulatory scheme which licenses public adjusters.
 The National Association of Insurance Commissioners (NAIC) adopted the Public Adjuster licensing Model Act (MDL-228) in 2005.
 This model rules the qualifications and procedures for the licensing of public adjusters; states that public adjusters may only act or aid on the benefit of the insured in first-party claims.

-A public adjuster is defined by the model as “any person who, for compensations or any other thing of value, acts on behalf of an insured”; public adjusters usually work with insurance property damages and business losses claims.
+A public adjuster is defined by the model as “any person who, for compensation or any other thing of value, acts on behalf of an insured”; public adjusters usually work with insurance property damages and business losses claims.
 It is not common that public adjusters handle health insurance claims but in some states like in Florida they are legally authorized to handle them.

 Check references and qualifications.

 Ask for recommendations from your friends, family and associates.
 Make sure the public adjuster is licensed in the state where your damages or losses occurred.
 Contact your state insurance department to check up his/her record.
+Or just use one of the Public Adjusters in our network as wer do that all for you!

 Never hire a public adjuster who pressures you.